 The further confusion is that many rental agencies lump the cost of one or more types of insurance into the rental cost, others combine the government insurance in their CDW or LDW coverage, and some seem to intentionally confuse the three types in order to make their rates appear better.
 Therefore, make sure you know exactly what you have booked!

 If you have come to stay in one place and relax, you may decide against a rental car.
 Then there is nothing wrong at all with using public transportation.
 The long distance bus service is efficient, comfortable and very cheap.
 Take a bus from San Jose (normally with a “Tracopa” bus) to Uvita or Palmar Norte (both stops are some 30 minutes from TheXT10) for just 20 US$!
-The buses run several times per day.
+There are also comfortable and reliable (pre-booked) shuttles directly to/from the SJO airport.
 Rides from San Jose will take around 4 hours, while a ride from Quepos usually takes just over an hour.
 Upon request, we can agree on a pick-up from one of the bus-stops.

 Preparing your luggage for Costa Rica is not much different than for any other tropical destination.
 (BTW, no specific vaccinations are required).
 Our recommendations: If you plan a stay in San Jose or elsewhere on higher altitudes, bring a pair of long pants and a light jacket, since it can get both windy and chilly especially during night.
 At TheXT10 you need hardly any clothes at all, except for venturing out or when the breeze starts to feel fresh at night.
 Bring the sunscreen, repellent, deodorant and other toiletries that YOU “swear on”, since you may not find the desired products easily here.
 If you are adventurous and plan for rainforest hikes or similar, you know what’s important, but at least check on appropriate footwear!